Jimmie's Guide to Rebuilding Toilets

 4 Clean the old tank.
 This one actually had rust from the original bolts.
 This is where a scraper will be handy.
 Some fine sandpaper also helps.
 The black stains from the deteriorated rubber washers actually wash off quite easily.
 Just about any countertop cleaner or even glass cleaners will work fine.

 4a Here's the Crane tank all cleaned up.
-The stains around the bolt holes is OK, as long as the immediate area around the bolt holes is free of bumps.
+The stains around the bolt holes are OK, as long as the immediate area around the bolt holes is free of bumps.

 dirty tank clean tank